Before I show you how to change the MAC address in Linux, let’s first discuss why you would change it in the first place.

 I would recommend using Macchanger but if you don’t want to use it, there is another way to change the MAC address in Linux.

-First, turn off the network card using command:
+First, turn off the network card using the command (this was the warning, you're manually restarting the network here):

 sudo ip link set dev enp0s31f6 down